nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
   * 3a1.
-Medimate shows an error message.
+MediMate shows an error message.

     Use case resumes at step 2.